Kitten teething at a glance

 - Give him finely chopped up food or canned food if he appears to be in pain.

-- Some kittens have an interest in gnawing on somewhat firm objects when the adult teeth are erupting.
+- Some kittens have an interest in gnawing on solid objects when the adult teeth are erupting.
 One kitten chewed on a leather handbag of mine.
 Find something suitable for your kitten to chew on such as a kitten toy or a softened dog chew.

-This is quite common.
 You may notice that the adult tooth erupts before the baby tooth has fallen out.
-In most cases, the tooth will eventually come out, but it is a good idea to seek veterinary attention as it may need to be manually extracted.
+In most cases, the tooth will eventually come out, but it is a good idea to seek veterinary attention as it may need to be extracted.
 This is a simple process as the tooth will be loose anyway.